zer0Percent/OhWowBREAKINGNews/README.md

 # OhWowBREAKINGNews (✨Thread's Version✨)
-OhWowBREAKINGNews (✨Thread's Version✨), is a multithreaded scraper, based on Selenium, that helps you to retrieve the content of news or articles you want by specifying its URL.
+OhWowBREAKINGNews (✨Thread's Version✨) is a multithreaded scraper, based on Selenium, that helps you to retrieve the content of news or articles you want by specifying its URL.
 This tool consists of two parts that are executed separately:

 1. A scraper that retrieves two formats of the article's HTML: in what we call `raw` format, the entire HTML article and the `reader mode` format, that is, the new's content but opened with the Firefox Reader Mode.
 2. A parser that, given the `raw` and/or `reader` format, extracts all the information from both data sources and stores the information in a PostgreSQL table.